-The above expressions help understanding why measured TFP varies across countries even in the absence of any heterogeneity in technology.
-As long as countries differ in investor protection, they will be characterized by different allocations of factors (capital and entrepreneurs) across sectors.
-That is, in general Q and N will vary with ξ .
-In the case of our parameterization, Q is basically invariant; the scale of production is about the same across sectors.
-Measured TFP drops because the fraction of entrepreneurs active in the investment good sector decreases with ξ .
-Obviously this argument is correct if and only if $p^w > z_C/\bar{z}I$.
-This condition is always satisfied, since \bar{z}C/\bar{z}I , the domestic price for a country with perfect investor protection, also constitutes the lower bound for the world price.
+(capital and entrepreneurs) across sectors.
+That is, in general Q and N will vary with $\xi$ .
+In the case of our parameterization, Q is basically invariant; the scale of production is about the same across sectors, and so is the productivity of capital.
+Measured TFP drops because the fraction of entrepreneurs active in the investment good sector decreases with $\xi$ .
+Obviously this argument is correct if and only if $p^w > z_C/\bar{z}I$ .
+This condition is always satisfied, since $\bar{z}C/\bar{z}I$ , the domestic price for a country with perfect investor protection, also constitutes the lower bound for the world price.
 Because of imperfect investor protection, the international price of investment goods is higher than the social marginal rate of transformation.
-Therefore any factor reallocation away from the investment sector reduces measured TFP.28 In conclusion, cross-country differences in legal institutions are able to generates differences not only in accumulation rates, but also in measured aggregate total factor productivity.
+Therefore any factor reallocation away from the investment sector reduces measured TFP.
+In conclusion, cross-country differences in legal institutions are able to generates differences not only in accumulation rates, but also in measured aggregate total factor productivity.